Learn how to set up airdrops on Bonfire and read up on use cases to help onboard more people into your community.

 - Native tokens of the chain you would like to create the airdrop on - to pay for gas

-Now that you have a csv of recipients and a wallet with enough tokens, we can get started with filling up the form
+Now that you have a csv of recipients and a wallet with enough tokens, you can get started by filling in the form

 - The name, image you enter here will determine how the studio block will look like

 - For the token you want to airdrop make sure you select the correct network from the dropdown (Ethereum or Polygon)